arkhyst/fast-raven/README.md

 - Implementation of unauthorized flow with redirects after login.
 - Upgrade of Router component: refactor to support more complex architectures.
 - Upgrade of PHP version to 8.5 (if is globally supported by hosting providers).
+- Upgrade of DataSlave: implementation of index and join for scalable queries.

 ---